 Though lubricant is applied during the manufacturing of wire rope, it wears off during use.
 Lubrication is the key to the performance of wire rope because it helps prevent abrasion as the wires rub against one another.
 Relubrication should be applied after the original lubricant has worn off.

 Wire rope is a tool and must be cleaned regularly as with any form of machinery.
 This can be accomplished with different types of petroleum solvents and a wire brush.
 Mechanical methods of cleaning can include compressed air or a steam cleaner.
 Once the cleaning process is completed, the wire rope should be lubricated for protection.

 There are several substances that can harm a wire rope.
-They include salt water, brine, acid, various gases, and humidity.
+They include salt water, brine, acid, various gasses, and humidity.
 To avoid the intrusion of these negative effects, when a job is completed and the wire rope is to be stored, it should be cleaned, lubricated, and placed in proper storage.

 When wire rope is being removed from a spool or being spooled, the operation must be performed smoothly with the spool rotating at a constant speed and rhythm.
 This will help prevent kinking or binding.